 NE = New Antenna Structure Registration.
 Enter NE in the brackets to indicate that this is an application to register an antenna structure that has not been registered.
 New Antenna Structure Registrations ordinarily require environmental notice.
 See instructions for Item 47.

+TE = Temporary Antenna Structure Registration.
+Enter TE in the brackets to indicate that this is an application to register a proposed, new temporary antenna structure that is exempt from environmental notification pursuant to 47 C.F.R. § 17.4(c)(1)(vii).
+In order to use purpose code TE, the antenna structure being registered (a) must be in place for no more than 60 days, (b) must require notice of construction to the FAA, (c) must not require marking or lighting under FAA regulations, (d) must be less than 200 feet in height above ground level, and (e) must involve no excavation or involve excavation only where the depth of previous disturbance exceeds the proposed construction depth (excluding footings and other anchoring mechanisms) by at least two feet.
+Further, an applicant may not register a proposed structure under this purpose code if the proposed antenna structure requires an Environmental Assessment (EA) or if, in the past 30 days, the applicant has had another temporary antenna structure in place that was deployed under this purpose code and that covers substantially the same service area as this proposed antenna structure.

 RE = Replacement Antenna Structure Registration.
 Enter RE in the brackets to indicate that this is an application to replace an existing antenna structure at the same geographic location, provided the new structure will not use lights if the previous structure was unlighted, the new structure will not use a less preferred FAA Lighting Style as defined in 47 C.F.R. § 17.4(c)(1)(iii), there will be no substantial increase in size as defined in Title 47 of the Code of Federal Regulations, Chapter 1, Appendix B, § I(C)(1)-(3), and there will be no construction or excavation more than 30 feet beyond the existing antenna structure property.
-An antenna structure meeting these criteria does not require environmental notice.
-An antenna structure that does not meet these criteria, or requires an Environmental Assessment (EA), is considered a New Antenna Structure Registration (NE).

 Enter the seven-digit antenna structure registration number for the existing antenna structure in Item 2A.